jbyman/Ciphers/README.md

 This is a Python script used to decrypt Substitution and Vigenère Ciphers.
 It takes in the name of a file containing encrypted text and, using frequency analysis, decrypts into English plaintext.

+The script should work on Vigenère Ciphers with significantly large key lengths.
+However with small amounts of text and large keys, it is possible to experience some statistical deviation by the nature of frequency analysis.

 # Running the Script

 ### Substitution